OklahomaTechnologyGroup/OklahomaTechnologyGroup.github.io/README.md

 ## Oklahoma Technology Group LLC

-Oklahoma's **ONLY** Municipality Managed Services Provider.
+Oklahoma's **ONLY** Managed Services Provider for Municipalties.

 #### Services

+Oklahoma Technology Group LLC provides Managed Services to municipalities looking to offload their Information Technology burdens.
+More and more municipalities are switching to the "Managed Services" model to save their organization time and money.
+We look to offer this service to Oklahoma and its municipalties.
+We understand the ever-changing IT landscape so you don't have to.

+Services we offer include:
+- Email and server hosting (Coming Soon!)
+- Computer Reselling (Coming Soon!)
+- Network Consultations (Coming Soon!)
+- Network Management (Coming Soon!)
+- Computer Hardware Troubleshooting (Coming Soon!)
+- Much Much More!

+#### Contact

 Thank you for your interested in Oklahoma Technology Group LLC.
-We look forward to servicing you better in the future.
-While we work on preparing our company to provide the best service we can to you and your constituents, please contact us below to gather more information.
+To figure just how we can save your organization time, money, and sleep, contact us using the email address below.
+We look forward to working with you!

 [inquiries@oklahomatechgroup.com](mailto:inquiries@oklahomatechgroup.com)